 - 4.1.
-Purpose and Definitions: Each Respondent selected to participate in Stage II shall submit Proposals demonstrating an understanding of the requirements of the Transit Center and Tower as set forth in the Scope Definition Report.
-The Proposal should present a compelling design befitting the world-class, iconic image the TJPA desires for the Project.
-The Stage II submittal shall also propose the legal and financial terms of an agreement with the TJPA for the development of the Tower. - 4.2.
+Purpose and Definitions: Each Respondent selected to participate in Stage II shall submit a Proposal demonstrating an understanding of the requirements of the Transit Center and Tower as set forth in the Scope Definition Report.
+The Proposal should present a compelling design befitting the world class, iconic image the TJPA desires for the Project.
+The Stage II submittal shall also propose the legal and financial terms of an agreement with the TJPA for the design of the Transit Center and the development of the Tower. - 4.2.
 Format and Copies: Respondents shall submit ten printed copies of the Proposal bound in 8.5 x 11 inch format, one printed copy of each presentation board, and a compact disc with PDF format copies of the submittal. - 4.3.
-Contents: The Stage II submittal requirements during Stage I. The final version of the requirements will be distributed to Respondents at the Stage II Competition Briefing.
-To ensure a fair comparison of the Proposals, each Proposal will use forms provided by the TJPA and adhere to uniform drawing scales, mediums, and presentation composition.
-At a minimum, the submittal will include the Proposal, presentation design boards, and a compact disc with PDF format copies of all documents. - 4.3.1.
-Design Concept Boards: Respondents shall prepare a maximum of ten 30" x 40", vertically oriented boards (maximum of 1/2" thickness) illustrating the design concept of the Transit Center and Tower, including plans, sections, elevations, perspectives, narratives and diagrams that explain the design. - 4.3.2.
+Contents: To ensure a fair comparison of the Proposals, each Proposal will use forms provided by the TJPA and adhere to uniform drawing scales, mediums, and presentation composition requirements distributed at the Stage II Briefing.
+(Updated) - 4.3.1.
+Design Concept Boards: Respondents shall prepare a maximum of ten 30" x 40", vertically oriented boards (maximum of 5/8" thickness) illustrating the design concept of the Transit Center and Tower, including plans, sections, elevations, perspectives, narratives and diagrams that explain the design.
+(Updated) - 4.3.2.
 Transit Center Proposal: The Transit Center Proposal should reflect an understanding of the role of the Transit Center and Tower as a part of the urban form of San Francisco.
 The Proposal should place particular emphasis on the street level uses that will promote a vibrant, pedestrian-oriented neighborhood.
 The Transit Center Proposal should address transit operational requirements; user and resident flow throughout the complex, with particular care given to the relationship of the Tower and its uses to the Transit Center; architectural image, community context, transit operational requirements, user flow and accessibility, green design, and seismic and structural safety.
-The Proposal shall include: - 1) A table of contents and tabs identifying the parts of the Proposal. - 2) A narrative description of the design concept and an explanation as to how the concept meets the requirements and design criteria contained in the TJPA Scope Definition Report. - 3) A tabular listing and confirmation that all program uses, planning and functional requirements are provided. - A cost analysis comparing the proposed design concept to the TJPA budget to be provided at the Stage II Briefing. - 5) Design renderings and a printed color copy of each presentation board scaled to 8.5" x 11" size. - 4.3.3.
-Tower Proposal: The TJPA envisions a landmark Transit Tower that will be innovative and green in design as well as financially advantageous for the Program.
-The public lobby and plaza for the Tower shall provide a seamless connection to the Transit Center and contribute to the evolving neighborhood character.
-The Tower Proposal shall also include: - 1) A table of contents and tabs identifying the parts of the Proposal. - 2) A narrative description of the design concept including its relationship to the Transit Center and green building features. - 3) A description of proposed development program including uses, quantities, and synergy of uses. - 4) A financial model (pro forma template to be provided at the Stage II Briefing).
+The Proposal shall include: - 1) A table of contents and tabs identifying the parts of the Proposal. - A narrative description of the design concept and an explanation as to how the concept meets the requirements and design criteria contained in the TJPA Scope Definition Report.